Creating Music Visuals: How to Enhance Music Performances

 Marin Scart and Neurotypique from Maison Sagan have created an image generation system composed of an analog part based on modular synthesizers and a computer part with TouchDesigner and HeavyM software.

-Finally, Jean-Michel Light added DMX controlled lights to better appreciate the space of the quarry.
+Finally, Jean-Michel Lightadded DMX controlled lights to better appreciate the space of the quarry, similar to what is experienced at the Festival of Lights, Lyon.

 In practice: the solutions used for visual effects of the live performance